AaronLasseigne/aaronlasseigne.github.com/_posts/2016-05-24-know-ruby-with_index.md

 => [["J'onn J'onzz", 2], ["Mark Watney", 3], ["Marvin", 1]]
 ```

-If you chain like this don't forget to destructure the arguments (see the parenthesis in the block arguments).
+If you chain like this don't forget to destructure the arguments (see the parentheses in the block arguments).
 While fun, I don't usually need to write code like that.
 I have gotten some use out of chaining `with_index` and `with_object`.
 Oh yeah, if you didn't know, `with_object` is also its own thing.